LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD April 2023
 * UserDetailsPanel fix for currentProductId vs targetProductId in URL generation
+* SampleAssayDetails fix to check for both hasSampleTypeAssayDesigns and hasAssayResults when displaying empty msg

 ### version 2.323.1
 *Released*: 4 April 2023